gaultier/blog/tip_of_day_3.md

 </table>

 All in all, very little code.
-I have a feeling that I will use this approach a lot in the future for reporting or even inspecting data easily.
+I have a feeling that I will use this approach a lot in the future for reporting or even inspecting data easily, for example from a database dump.